Onibex Snowflake Sink Connector for Confluent Platform and Cloud

 Varchar

-Represents theme message headers in text format
+Represents kafka message headers in text format

 Varchar